 Yount Ridge Cellars.
 The original property associated with Yount Ridge Cellars is located in the southern part of the Oakville appellation bordering Highway 29.
 This is a coveted vineyard neighborhood; the property is situated next to Cardinale, across from Far Niente and near the Morlet Family owned and prized Coeur de Vallée Vineyard.
 The winery is named in tribute to George Yount, whose vast land grant encompassed this part of Napa Valley including the original site of Yount Ridge Cellars.

-Yount Ridge Cellars was founded by Eric Sklar; he has been in the wine business for many years including as one of the founders of Alpha Omega Winery along with numerous other ventures such as founder of Burrito Brothers, a Washington DC based small restaurant chain and later, co-founder of the Napa Valley Cannabis Association.
+Yount Ridge Cellars was founded by Eric Sklar; he has been in the wine business for many years including as one of the founders of Alpha Omega Winery along with numerous other ventures such as founder of Burrito Brothers in 1989, a Washington DC based small restaurant chain and later, co-founder of the Napa Valley Cannabis Association.
+He was vice-mayor for the town of St. Helena for nearly 8 years.
+He has also served as the commissioner of the California Fish & Game Commission since 2015.

 The original Yount Ridge Vineyard is 25 acres, organically farmed and planted to Sauvignon Blanc and several Bordeaux red varieties including Cabernet Sauvignon Malbec, Merlot and Petit Verdot.
 Grapes from this vineyard have been selectively used in premium wines including what was Entres Nous, made by Philippe Melka.